Financial Resources for Cancer Patients – Foundation for Women's Cancer

-Financial Resources for Cancer Patients
+Financial Resources

 A cancer diagnosis will have an impact on you and your immediate family in many ways.
 Having sufficient health insurance and the financial resources to pay for cancer treatments may be a concern.
 Whether you are newly diagnosed or no longer in active treatment, it is important to have an understanding of common health care coverage terms as well as access to treatment.
 Don’t be afraid to ask questions about covering your health care expenses, and where you might go for additional assistance.